zarusz/SlimMessageBus/docs/intro.md

 ## Configuration

-The configuration starts with `MessageBusBuilder`, which allows us to configure couple of elements:
+The configuration starts with `MessageBusBuilder`, which allows to configure couple of elements:
-* The bus provider (Apache Kafka, Azure Service Bus, ...)
+* The bus transport provider (Apache Kafka, Azure Service Bus, ...).
-* The serialization plugin
+* The serialization provider.
+* The dependency injecion provider.
-* Declaration of messages produced and consumed along with topic/queue names
+* Declaration of messages produced and consumed along with topic/queue names.
-* Request-response configuration (if enabled)
+* Request-response configuration (if enabled).
-* Provider specific settings
+* Additional provider specific settings (message partition key, message id, etc).

 Here is a sample: